 Making Money in Taxidermy

 We are often asked, “How much money can I make as a taxidermist?”
-We will attempt to answer that question thoroughly.
-Only then can you truly decide if attending a taxidermy school is right for you.
 Choosing Taxidermy as a Career could be one of the best decisions you ever made.
-But the question remains.
-Can YOU make money in taxidermy?
+But the question remains; Can YOU make money in taxidermy?

-Short Answer: If you are lazy, (and we’re being honest here)…you won’t make a lot of money, no matter where you live or what the economy is like.
-If however, you live in an area with good hunting or fishing, and If you are self motivated, taxidermy can be extremely lucrative!
+Short Answer: If you are lazy, (and we’re being honest here)…you won’t make a lot of money.
+No matter where you live or what the economy is like.
+If however, you live in an area with good hunting or fishing, and you are self motivated, taxidermy can be extremely lucrative!

 Long Answer: In ideal conditions, a motivated taxidermist can possibly earn up to $10,000 per month during their busy months, and average over $5000 per month over a 12 month period.
 Taxidermists earn a living through a wide variety of projects, including shoulder mounts (gameheads), rugs, lifesize mounts, birds, fish, antler plaques, European mounts, etc. Although some taxidermists service areas with lot of fishing and/or bird hunting, most taxidermy businesses make the bulk of their income through gameheads, so that will be used as our example.
 Taxidermists vary in what they charge for gameheads, depending on what part of the country they live in, local economy, and of course quality of the taxidermists’ work.

 Two types of Taxidermists:

 A taxidermist who takes a lot of shortcuts will most likely be at the lower end of the price scale.
 Examples of such shortcuts include neglecting to properly flesh the hide after skinning, simply slapping on some dry tanning powder, and neglecting to take the cartilage out of the ears.
 The result is a cheap mount that does NOT look good as it ages.
-Ears shrink & curl, lips separate, noses shrivel, the hide pulls away from the form, and one year can make a poorly mounted deer look ancient.
+Ears shrink & curl, lips separate, noses shrivel, the hide pulls away from the form.
+One year can make a poorly mounted deer look ancient.
 These types of taxidermists will have a tough time making money in taxidermy.